Luanda Angola Travel Guide

 Making conscious choices about how you spend your money can create a positive economic impact on Luanda and its communities.

 Formal community-based tourism initiatives are limited directly within Luanda.
-However, engaging with local markets, small independent businesses, and local eateries creates indirect support.
+However, engaging with local markets, small locally-owned businesses, and local eateries creates indirect support.

-Seek out local artist markets, like the Market de Artesanato, where you can purchase directly from local craftspeople.
+Seek out local artist markets, like the Market de Artesanato, where it's possible to purchase directly from local craftspeople.
 This helps to secure fair trade practices.

-Your choices have a direct connection to the local economy.
+Your choices possess a direct connection to the local economy.

-Be aware of potential issues that could negatively impact local populations.
+Be mindful of potential issues that could negatively impact local populations.

 If you wish to donate, do so through established, reputable non-governmental organizations (NGOs) or community projects rather than giving directly to individuals on the street.